walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

         bash 05-setup-airflow.shh
     ```

-After the above deoloyment, you can see the Airflow's components.
+After the above deployment, you can see the Airflow's components.
 ![](./images/airflow-component.png)

 ### Use Apache Airflow